openbudgets/openbudgets.github.io/_posts/2017-07-23-participatory-budget-civio.md

 ---
 layout:     post
-title: Participatory budgets are born with the desire to democratise power at a local level
+title:      "Participatory budgets are born with the desire to democratise power at a local level"
-date: 2017-07-04
+date:       2017-07-23
 categories: post
+author:     Diana Krebs
+author_affiliation: Open Knowledge Foundation
+author_affiliation_link: okfn.org
-image: ../assets/posts/2017-07/AMIR-47_small.jpg
+image:      ../assets/posts/2017-07/image_0.jpg
-published: true
+excerpt:    >
+  For most municipalities, participatory budgeting is a relatively new approach to include their citizens directly in the decision making for new investments and developments in their community.
 ---

 “Participatory budgets are born with the desire to democratise power at a local level”